bellflight/AVR-Python-Libraries/README.md

 ```

 These are serial utilities that help facilitate finding and communicating
-with the AVR peripherial control computer.
+with the AVR peripheral control computer.

 #### Client